dijkstracula/website/content/blog/Proving-The-Coding-Interview-2.md

 is restricted enough that they can't perform any operation that a `function` couldn't, like mutate state.
-Since `ntos()` is side effect-free and only computes a return value, we can mark it as a `function method` and Dafny will let us both use it in both specifications and implementations.
+Since `ntos()` is side effect-free and only computes a return value, we can mark it as a `function method` and Dafny will let us use it in both specifications and implementations.

 {{< manualcode >}}